bluestatedigital/SocialEEsta/README.markdown

 ###Javascript button specific parameters — not supported with iframe version

-- width  :  A pixel or percentage value to set the button element width
+- width  :  A pixel or percentage value to set the button element width.
+Must include unit (px/%).
 - align  :  "right" or "left" - Defaults to "left".

 See [Twitter's documentation](https://dev.twitter.com/docs/follow-button) for additional information about any of the above parameters.